KuryakovArtem/crmSystem/README.md

-# crmSystem
-Driving school crm system
+#Driving school crm v1.0
-## This project is made to simplify the interaction between students and instructors and administration in driving school.
+### This project is made with java Sring to simplify the interaction between students and instructors and administration in driving school.

 - When user comes to the site